abenmrad/node-red-contrib-odoo-xmlrpc-with-filters/README.md

 Assuming that you have [Node-RED](nodered.org) already installed.

-You can install this module directly from the palette of Node-RED
+You can install this module directly from the palette of Node-RED or using the [other official methods](https://nodered.org/docs/getting-started/adding-nodes), by searching for "node-red-contrib-odoo-xmlrpc-with-filters".

 ### macOS and Linux
 From your terminal: